getodk/docs/odk1-src/collect-connect.rst

 Connecting to a Server
 ========================

 ODK Collect is used to fill forms with participants.
-Filled forms then need to be aggregated in a central location for review and analysis.
+Filled forms then need to be sent to a central location for review and analysis.
 Generally, organizations do this by configuring Collect to send forms to a server.
 For those working in environments without any internet connectivity, there are :ref:`other options <other-collect-server-options>`.

 When you first install Collect, it connects to `a demo server <https://opendatakit.appspot.com/Aggregate.html>`_.
 This allows you to try out the app by :ref:`downloading blank example forms <in-app-get-blank-forms>`, :doc:`filling them out <collect-filling-forms>`, and :ref:`uploading completed forms <uploading-forms>` back to the demo server.

-Once you are done trying out Collect, you will need to decide on a plan for managing forms and data submissions.
-We typically recommend using `ODK Central <central-intro>` and configuring Collect by QR code. :doc:`ODK Central <central-intro>` provides user and project management features as well as tools for viewing and exporting data.
+Once you are done trying out Collect, you will need a plan for managing forms and data submissions.
+We recommend using `ODK Central <central-intro>` and configuring Collect by QR code. :doc:`ODK Central <central-intro>` provides user and project management features as well as tools for viewing and exporting data.
 For complex data collection projects, it is usually the right choice.
-Organizations with strict privacy requirements can choose to use their own infrastructure and have total control over their server configuration.
-However, setting up and maintaining a server can be challenging.
+Organizations can choose to use their own infrastructure and have total control over their server configuration.
+However, setting up and maintaining a server requires technical skills.

-Simple projects without strict privacy requirements can choose to send data directly to Google Sheets.
+Simple projects can choose to send data directly to Google Sheets.

 .. _collect-connect-qr-code: